Get started with Java

 Learn how to remove watermarked output of the Pdftools SDK using a valid license key.

 You can try the Pdftools SDK without a license key for free.
 This section is optional if you want to evaluate this SDK.
-Initialization only lets you remove watermarks added to output files.
+Initialization removes watermarks added to output files and makes the SDK ready for production environments.

 To remove watermarks, follow these steps:

-2. Before you call any function of the Pdftools SDK, first call the Sdk.initialize method.
+Before you call any function of the Pdftools SDK, first call the

 To get a working code sample with the Sdk.initialize method that you can use as a reference for your code, follow these steps: